Table of Contents

 Our In-depth, Complete Independent review of X-Forex’s Trading Platform

-Forex trading is the largest trading platform in the world.
-Unfortunately, these global, decentralized markets can operate in locations where there’s very little regulation or oversight.
+Last Updated on 29th July 2016: Forex trading is the largest trading platform in the world.
+Unfortunately, these global, decentralised markets can operate in locations where there’s very little regulation or oversight.
 While I’ve personally found great success in forex, I certainly had a period of trial and error (emphasis on “error”) when it came to choosing a reputable brokers.

 With that in mind, I want to celebrate the good brokers and warn you of the bad.
 As part of this never-ending pursuit, I spent about a month checking out the broker XForex.
 Is this a broker you should trust, or should you take your money elsewhere?
 Check out my complete review below and you can decide for yourself.

 History of X Forex

 Unfortunately, I don’t have a ton of information on the history of this company.
 Their front page looks similar to any other forex broker, with a live exchange feed, a help section and an easy way to create an account.
 But their “About Us” page is frustratingly and worryingly vague.

 They were formed by “financial experts and forex dealers” but there’s no indication of who these people are and what they did before they formed the company.
 As a counterpart, one of my favorite brokers —Etoro, which I reviewed here – started out as a financial education centre.

 XForex claims they operate in over 140 different countries worldwide.
 They do have a variety of contact phone number listed on their website.
 What I couldn’t find anywhere, however, was a physical address for the company.
 I’m very hesitant to conduct financial transactions with a company whose whereabouts are unknown.
 Or worse don’t feel confident enough providing an address….